missinglink/ciao/README.md

 Ciao can generate documentation for each `#> request`, the resulting `response` and all `#? assertion` blocks.

-The documentation is in `markdown` format and is available in the directory specified using the `-d` option when executing `ciao`
+The documentation is in `markdown` format and is available in the directory specified using the `-d` flag.

 eg. To generate documentation in `./doc` for all scripts in `./scripts`:
 ```bash